GMRI Research Experience for Undergraduates

 - Official or unofficial transcripts from your academic institution

-Once you have reviewed all the information above, CLICK HERE to submit your application to participate in the GMRI REU program for the summer of 2019.
-The program will begin on June 3, 2019 with completion on August 9, 2019.
+Once you have reviewed all the information above, CLICK HERE to submit your application to participate in the GMRI 2020 REU program.
+The program will begin on June 1, 2020 with completion on August 7, 2020.

 For additional questions, please contact firstname.lastname@example.org.